ttimbers/ttimbers.github.io/_posts/2015-10-09-querying-sqlite-databases-from-r.markdown

 my_data <- dbFetch(myQuery)
 ~~~

-After assigning the data to an object, it is advised to clear the query.
-With very large
+Now that the data is assigned the data to an object in R, it is advised to clear the
-datasets, this can be import for avoiding the exhaustion of resources (memory,
+query.
+With very large datasets, this can be import for avoiding the exhaustion of
-file descriptors, etc.).
+resources (memory, file descriptors, etc.).

 ~~~
 dbClearResult(myQuery)